-- If you're really expecting to encounter some dust mite problems while away, you can even fold up and pack your mattress cover, but that will take up more space.
+- If you're expecting to run into some dust mite problems while away, you can even fold up and pack your mattress cover, but that will take up more space.

-If you're staying in a rental home, ask how thoroughly it's cleaned between guests.
+- If you're staying in a rental home, ask how thoroughly it's cleaned between guests.

 - If you have severe allergies or asthma, discuss your travel plans with your doctor.